What’s It Like To Work at Eagle’s Nest

 General cabin responsibilities

-You will live in a cabin with about 12 campers, three counselors (total) and a Junior Counselor.
-As a cabin counselor you will be responsible for helping the campers with day-to-day activities, serving as a mentor to them, and also as their substitute
+You will live in a cabin with about 12 campers, three counselors (total), and a Junior Counselor.
+As a cabin counselor,r you will be responsible for helping the campers with day-to-day activities, serving as a mentor, and being their substitute parent.
+You will help them with many things, including cabin clean up, homesickness, interpersonal relationships, bed wetting, etc.

 General program responsibilities